mariuspc/pbi-purview-glossary/README.md

 **Option 2** Using the Purview Python CLI

-For this option I will use the [Purview Python CLI](https://aka.ms/purviewcli).
-Please note the purviewcli package works on the following Python versions, one of which I will need to have installed for the following script to work:
+For this option I can use the [Purview Python CLI](https://aka.ms/purviewcli).
+Please note the purviewcli package works on the following Python versions, one of which needs to be installed for the following script to work:

 * Python 3.6+
 * Python 3.7+
 * Python 3.8+
 * Python 3.9+

-Since I am running all this on a Windows 10 machine, I choose to use a Power Shell script to automate the CLI commands.
+Since I am running all this on a Windows 10 machine, I decided to use a Power Shell script to automate the CLI commands.

 ```
 Purview KPI Download.ps1